German Prisoner of War Camp, Hoopeston, Illinois

-The Prisoner of War Camp in Hoopeston, Illinois, was one of 21 such camps in Illinois created to house German prisoners of war in the United States during World War II.
+The Prisoner-of-war camp in Hoopeston, Illinois, was one of 21 such camps in Illinois created to house German prisoners of war in the United States during World War II.

 Industry

-During the war, Hoopeston, Illinois had a thriving canning and agriculture business and as such, its industrial base depended on seasonal help, particularly during harvest and canning seasons.
+During the war, Hoopeston had a thriving canning and agriculture business and as such, its industrial base depended on seasonal help, particularly during harvest and canning seasons.
 Prior to the war, the city relied on locals and youth labor, but after war was declared, many of those people joined the military, forcing industry to look elsewhere for workers.

 The War Manpower Commission offered a solution: German prisoners of war in the United States were requisitioned by private businesses and the canning industry to alleviate the labor shortages.
 In March 1944, a group of 50 representatives met with the War Manpower Commission at Hubbard Trail Country Club near Rossville to discuss the "conditions under which war prisoner labor may be used."